Last updated on June 6th, 2021

 Instead, the dividends will be reinvested into your portfolio.

-How do I create for the Income Portfolio?
+How do I create this portfolio?

-Here’s a step by step guide to create your Income Portfolio:
+Here’s a step-by-step guide to create your Income Portfolio:

 #1 Select ‘Get Started’ on the website or app